 Clipart is Versatile

 Have I also mentioned that clipart can be used in many other ways?
 You see, that’s where the economical part comes in.
 If you go to the teacher store and buy a poster of a paint can, you can only use it for display.
-However, if you have a clipart version of it, not only can you make cool bulletin boards with it, but you can also:
+Its entire existence is only about being a poster.
+However, if you have a clipart version of it, not only can you make cool bulletin boards with it, but you can do a range of other very useful and creative things.

 - Make your own handouts, lessons, quizzes, and tests